Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/interface/broken.md

 This section is about the Wallpaper Engine **interface** being black or broken.
 If your **wallpapers are black** you need to go here: [Black Screen / Videos not Playing](/noshow/notplaying.html).
 :::

-## Wallpaper Engine User Interface is Black
+## Wallpaper Engine User Interface is Black or White

 ### Antivirus Application Blocking the Wallpaper Engine Interface